KelvinHere/Milestone-FrontEnd/README.md

     * Social media buttons appear as a footer if the navbar is collapsed
     * The reactive elements of the website look good when adjusting the width/height of the website to any sensible resolution
     * QR codes linked to correct menu item
+    * An invalid URL gives 404 page with link back to index.html

 * index.html -
     * The buttons stack horizontally on mobile and spread out vertically on wider screens